 BELOW THE ARTICLES ON PLACES OF NATURE AND ACTIVITIES:

-In the small fishing village of Dzilam de Bravo they have one of those unique attractions that makes them a special destination.
-A few meters from its coast there are several eyes of water, one of them is so special that National Geographic was an expedition in 2003.read more
+In the small fishing town of Dzilam de Bravo they have one of those unique attractions that makes them a special destination.
+A few meters from its coast there are several springs, one of them is so special that National Geographic went on an expedition in 2003.read more

 San Felipe is one of the towns that are within the Ría Lagartos Biosphere Reserve, one of the most beautiful natural sites of the Yucatan Peninsula.read more